Header Banner

-How To: Get aloe from a plant
+How to Get aloe from a plant

-Get aloe from a plant
+"How to Get aloe from a plant" cover image

 If you've got a minor cut or nasty sunburn you may reach for the aloe vera for the soothing and healing qualities.
 You don't have to buy aloe, it is easy to extract the aloe from the inside of the leaf of a living aloe vera plant.